Dentistry Guide: How Long Does It Take to Become a Dentist?

 A prosthodontist creates crowns and dental implants and focuses on improving the overall cosmetics of the teeth.

+Dental students may also choose to specialize in dental anesthesiology, oral medicine or orofacial pain.
 Dental specializations can offer aspiring dentists even more career opportunities but additional education and training are required.
-Dental students who want to specialize in one of the nine approved ADA specializations will need to enroll in a dental program that offers the additional required training.
+Dental students who want to specialize in one of the 12 approved ADA specializations will need to enroll in a dental program that offers the additional required training.

 Education levels for dentists